Program: B.S., Business Administration

 - Financial Planning, which prepares students for careers as personal financial planners.

-- Insurance, which prepares students for careers in insurance and risk management.
+- Risk Management and Insurance, which prepares students for careers in risk management and insurance.

-Finance is an impacted program.
-Students seeking a major in Finance may initially declare a major in Pre-Finance while working to satisfy supplemental criteria, which requires completion of at least 60 units and a minimum cumulative GPA of 2.6.
+The BSBA option in Financial Planning is an impacted program.
+Students seeking an option in Financial Planning may initially declare an option in Pre-Finance while working to satisfy supplemental criteria, which requires completion of at least 60 units and a minimum cumulative GPA of 2.6.
 Students must qualify by the time they earn 90 units.
 Additionally, a grade of “C” or higher in FIN 303 is a prerequisite for all 400-level Finance (FIN) courses and selected 300-level Finance courses.

 Double Major Requirements